-Using return protection slightly varies between card providers, but in general, here’s how it works:
+To be eligible for return protection reimbursement, the item must be in like-new condition.
+Using the feature slightly varies between card providers, but in general, here’s how it works:

 - Buy an eligible item with a credit card with return protection.